MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     If you do not provide thumbnails the full-scaled images will be used.
 This will increase load time significantly.

 2. Convert JPGs to WEBPs (optional)
     To drastically reduce disk-space and download times you may use webp files.
-I do that converson locally on my computer and do NOT used WP for that.
+I do that conversion locally on my computer and do NOT used WP for that.
 I use Imagemagick for that with the following powershell commands:

     ```bat
     $files = Get-ChildItem ./*.jpg